cespare/cbor/README.md

 * Tag for encoding empty strings as nulls
 * Option to turn off unicode validity checking for strings for dat speed
 * Option to allow (a/all) lists to be encoded with indefinite length (or some streaming API)
+* A lower-level API to help people write arbitrary CBOR messages (or at least help them when writing their own `Marshaler`/`Unmarshaler` implementations).
+* Channel, complex, and function values cannot be marshaled by encoding/json, and I'm following suit here.
+We might be able to put complex numbers into a byte string with a tag or something (but it's not a predefined tag, so maybe don't bother).
+* Handle anonymous struct fields the same way encoding/json does.
+Skipping this for now because it rachets up the complexity significantly.